NEW: Owners of the Irish Daily Star "profoundly dismayed" by its publication of images

 The latest controversy comes only three weeks after the British royal family was caught up in a media furor over images of William’s younger brother, Prince Harry, partying naked in his Las Vegas hotel room with a group of girls.

 In a sign of how divisive the issue of royal privacy has become, a co-owner of the Irish Daily Star, media group Northern & Shell, said it in no way backed the newspaper’s decision to run the pictures of Catherine.

 In a statement, the company – which runs the Irish Daily Star in a joint venture with Independent News & Media, but does not exert editorial control over it – said it was “profoundly dismayed” by the move.

 “We abhor the decision of the Irish Daily Star to publish these intrusive pictures of the Duke and Duchess of Cambridge, which we, like St James’s Palace, believe to be a grotesque invasion of their privacy,” Northern & Shell’s communications director Mimi Turner said.

 Northern & Shell also owns the Daily Express and the Daily Star, among other British publications, which have not run the pictures of Catherine, nor of Prince Harry.

 William, who is second in line to the throne, and his wife are on an official tour of southeast Asian nations.
-They were in Borneo Saturday, where they escaped from the outside world on a rainforest trek.

 Catherine was “upset” with Closer magazine, a palace source told CNN.